marekbeckmann/Simple-Maintenance-Page/README.md

 **Important:** You can choose a clear background (1) or a rounded, darker background (2)

 **Thank your for using this template.
-Feel free to leave my any feedback.**
+Feel free to leave me any feedback.**